Watarai: Climate

 Watarai has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Watarai is 15.2 °C. The average annual rainfall is 2015 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.8 °C, and lowest in January, at around 4.8 °C.

 Demographics

-Per Japanese census data, the population of Watarai has remained steady over the century.
+The population of Watarai has remained stable over the last century.

 History

 The area of Watarai was part of ancient Ago District of Shima Province and was transferred to Ise Province in 1582.
 The villages of Ogawago, Uchikida, Ichinose, and Nakagawa were established within Watarai District, Mie Prefecture with the creation of the modern municipalities system on April 1, 1889.
 Watarai Village was established on April 1, 1955 through the merger of these four villages.
 Watarai was elevated to town status on January 1, 1968.